CAFapi/caf-common/config-system/readme.md

  Java system properties and environment variables.
 The standard method that should be used by developers/operations is environment variables, but note that Java system properties will take precedence if both are set.

-## Maintainers

- The following people are contacts for developing and maintaining this module:

- - Richard Hickman (Cambridge, UK, richard.hickman@microfocus.com)